How to Use VLOOKUP With IF Statement in Sheets

 Pivots & Charts

 When you’re managing a store, knowing what’s running low is key for smooth operations.
-But the usual VLOOKUP has its drawbacks – it struggles with finding the best match or dealing with several conditions at once.
+But the usual Google Sheets VLOOKUP has its drawbacks – it struggles with finding the best match or dealing with several conditions at once.

 In our guide, we’ll show you how to overcome this by learning how to combine VLOOKUP with IF statements to search for specific data and return results based on certain conditions in Google Sheets.
 We’ll explain different ways to use them and show how this combo can be a game-changer for managing your business.